 This is a standard model that is not specifically designed for racing, but can be used in a wide range of situations.
 Therefore, if you want to use it in racing scenes or backcountry skiing where the weather is prone to change, you can use the OPSIN WF frame and change to the spare lens (sold separately)

-“The fit of the goggles themselves is exceptional”|COLOR SPORT CLUB Tomohiro Sagawa
+"The fit of the goggles themselves is exceptional" | Tomohiro Shakawa

-OPSIN CLARITY COMP mainly uses Spektris Blue & Spectris Pink lenses.
-I always carry a spare pair of goggles with me, and only use them when skiing, such as when going into the mountains.
-We use a compressor type that prevents wind from entering so that it can handle wind at high speeds.
-I use lenses that are not too dark even on sunny days.
-These lenses are bright enough to accommodate age-related eye limitations.
-Another great feature is that the fit of the goggles themselves is exceptional.
+I mainly use OPSIN CLARITY COMP with Spektris Blue & Spectris Pink lenses.
+I carry a spare pair of goggles and only use them when skiing, such as when I'm in the mountains.
+I use a wind-proof comp type so I can handle speed and wind.
+I use lenses that aren't too dark even on sunny days.
+They're just the right brightness to accommodate age-related eye limitations.
+Another great thing about these goggles is that they fit exceptionally well

 Reviewer